 Nada Kolundzija is an internationally renowned concert pianist and Serbia’s most prominent performer and passionate promoter of contemporary music.
 Nada Kolundžija has given over 1000 concerts in 18 European countries and all over the world (USA, Canada, Mexico, China, India and Thailand.
 She has won a number of national and international awards and was nominates for awards for her recognition for her artistic achievements in contemporary music.

 Kolundžija premiered a vast number of compositions by Serbian and foreign composers.
 For many years she introduced Belgrade audiences with the works of the 20th & 21st century and expanded her repertoire with works by Serbian composers, many of whom dedicated their works to her.
 Her soloist recitals are distinguished by imaginative programs and highly praised interpretations.

 Her concert appearances and recordings are sometimes marked by her performance of toy piano, prepared piano, music boxes, soundtracks, live electronics, two pianos tuned quarter-tone apart.
 She has developed large and small performances around unusual multimedia concepts and has collaborated with other leading artists.

 In addition to her career as a solo performer, Ms. Kolundzija frequently performs with her brother, world-renowned violinist, Jovan Kolundzija.
 She was a long-term standing collaborator of the Toronto-based ensemble Les AMIS.
 She is a member of the Ensemble for Different New Music.

 Ms. Kolundzija (Belgrade, b.
 1952) has been playing and exploring contemporary music for more than four decades.
 She studied piano with Ružica Radenković at Music School “Josip Slavenski” in Belgrade.
-Then she obtained a BA in piano performance under Professor Dusan Trbojevic at the Music Academy in Belgrade (1975), and then specialised with Zoltan Kocics at the Music Academy “Ferenz Liszt” in Budapest (1977).
+Then she obtained a BA in piano performance under Professor Dusan Trbojevic at the Music Academy in Belgrade (1975), and then specialized with Zoltan Kocics at the Music Academy “Ferenz Liszt” in Budapest (1977).
 She attended a master class of Sandor Falvai in Pecsui (Hugnary, 1977).